meanmodemoda/msdv-data-structures/week06/README.md

 ###
 **Step 4**: Test data input in PostgreSQL

 In [week04d_check_work.js](https://github.com/meanmodemoda/msdv-data-structures/blob/master/week04_02/week04d_check_work.js), I followed the starter code and print out the two PostgreSQL tables.
 They looked about right.
-In [week06.js](), a successful query was returned.

 ### Reflections
 ###
-I realized that I should probably have constructed the new `flatmeeting` using a class template where I can define `mtgstart` and `mtgend` as numeric values vs strings.
-I will modify my code and make changes accordingly next time.
 I gained a deeper understanding of `forEach()` and `map()` methods in iterating through nested arrays.
 I wonder if I can write a nested array into PostgreSQL and if the syntax will be vastly different.